 Microcinemas, as artistic social networks, guerrilla experimental spaces of resistance to dominant media, and for an intimate expression of cinema are of great personal interest to me.
 I ran a microcinema in Brisbane, Australia for ten weeks in 2003 at the Institute for Social Ecology, an anarchist think-tank, in the West End suburb.
 Much of our material was what I had collected from Other Cinema and ATA before I left the US, intermingled with Australian underground films, and some locally made work.
 Our audience was small, eccentric; delighted.
 I have also organized guerrilla-style impromptu screenings and temporary cinemas at experimental art festivals with much larger audiences.
 Those were either all about having the right material at the right time, like a copy of Grimonprez’ Dial H-I-S-T-O-R-Y on September 11th, or presenting a digital idea about cinema such as films made with wristcams and microtools.

-Recently, when I was trolling Facebook, snooping around friends pages to see what they were up to, I was drawn to this black and white photo of a beautiful old building.
+Recently, when I was trolling Facebook, snooping around friends’ pages to see what they were up to, I was drawn to this black-and-white photo of a beautiful old building.
 It turned out to be the new home of the Boathouse MicroCinema in Portland, OR, as well as Matt McCormick’s studio.
-I had met Matt in the 90s in Craig Baldwin’s basement when he was doing Peripheral Produce and I was curating at ATA.
-It was a serendipitous Facebook encounter in which we reconnected after all this time and having travelled to visit Portland’s art scene last summer, I was very curious and excited about this new project of Matt’s.
+I had met Matt in the ’90s in Craig Baldwin’s basement when he was doing Peripheral Produce and I was curating at ATA.
+It was a serendipitous Facebook encounter in which we reconnected after all this time and having traveled to visit Portland’s art scene last summer, I was very curious and excited about this new project of Matt’s.

 Molly: That is a very beautiful old building.
 Wonderful place for a microcinema.
 Such projects seem to wind up in out of the way spaces.
 The photograph suggests a lot of character.
 But, Matt, unfortunately, I’ve read that, like here, Portland’s real estate situation is extremely difficult right now for experimental artists; either closing up and/or very expensive, and gentrifying all the time.
 Can you tell us about this remarkable location and a bit about its history?